The stages of type 1 diabetes

 Image shows the four stages of type 1 diabetes from left to right.
 It represents a stylised graph of beta cell mass or function falling over time as T1D progresses.
 At each stage there is a stylised image of a cluster of beta cells showing less and less healthy cells as the immune system attacks them.
 Starting at the left, the image shows that in those without T1D, there is a high level of beta cell mass or function (100%).
 An arrow facing down represents that in those who are genetically susceptible, environmental triggers start the body’s immune attack on insulin-producing beta cells.
 The next stage, Stage 1 is to the right and shows the words: ‘normal blood glucose levels’ and ‘2 autoantibodies or more’.
 The graph associated with Stage 1 shows a significant fall in the beta cell mass.
 To the right, Stage 2 shows the words: ‘abnormal blood glucose levels’ and ‘2 autoantibodies or more’.
 The graph shows a bigger fall in beta cell mass.
 Above Stage 1 and 2 there is a line with the words: ‘no symptoms’.
 To the right is Stage 3, with further falls in the graph and with the words ‘high blood glucose levels’, ‘2 autoantibodies or more’ and ‘insulin introduced’.
 Above Stage 3 there are the words: ‘4T symptoms’.
 Below Stage 3 there is an infographic representing the 4T symptoms associated with this stage with the words ‘toilet’, ‘tired’, ‘thinner’ and ‘thirsty’.
 The last stage on the right is Stage 4 with the words ‘Long-term management of condition’ and ‘Health complications common’.
 Above Stage 4 are the words ‘Long-standing T1D’.
 Across the graph from left to right there is an arrow with the words ‘progressive loss of beta cell mass and insulin production’.

 Above image: There are several stages of T1D development, which progress over time.
 In those who are genetically susceptible, environmental triggers start the body’s immune attack on insulin-producing beta cells.
-Two or more autoantibodies can be detected in the blood from as early as Stage 1 T1D, and blood sugar levels become more difficult to control as the condition progresses.
+Two or more autoantibodies can be detected in the blood from as early as Stage 1 T1D, and blood glucose levels become more difficult to control as the condition progresses.

 – Stages 1 and 2 occur before symptoms are noticed, and before the person knows they’re at risk of developing T1D.
 At these stages, we can detect two or more autoantibodies in the blood.
 This is when T1D screening can occur.